hmcts/cnp-flux-config/docs/app-deployment.md

 ## Namespace

-All the applications owned by a team are deployed to a single namespace ( usually team name).
+All the applications owned by a team are deployed to a single namespace (usually team name, e.g. probate).

 ### Create a namespace manifest